Psalms For Life

 4 People wandered in trackless wastes

-unable to find a suitable place to live.
+unable to find any place to live

-5 Hungry and thirsty
+5 hungry and thirsty

-they’d given up all hope.
+having given up all hope.

 6 Then they cried out in desperation to YHWH